paulojunqueira/Python-Projects-and-Studies/Project Euler Problems/README.md

 ### Problems
-This are my Python solutions from the Math Problems of the website Project Euler.
+These are my Python solutions from the Math Problems of the website Project Euler.
 If you are planning to solve it by yourself, I suggest you to don't take a look.

 My solutions may not be the best or fast ones. =D